An Island of Sand and Water

 Lying beneath and emerging into the dunes there developed a complex hydrological (water) system.
 Rain water was directed through the dunes by a series of hardened layers to be stored in a fresh water aquifer (ground water).

-Blue Lake (Karboora), called a window lake, is a “window” into the aquifer because water flows into the lake constantly and then emerges from the lake as a stream which flows into 18 Mile Swamp.
+Blue Lake (Karboora or Kaboora), called a window lake, is a “window” into the aquifer because water flows into the lake constantly and then emerges from the lake as a stream which flows into 18 Mile Swamp.

 Enormous quantities from the aquifer flow into waterways all over the island.
 These flows are also visible at Amity Swamp and Myora Springs.

 The hydrological systems that give vibrant natural life to Stradbroke Island are complex and finely balanced.
-Human activities such as sand mining and related processes, and water extraction to the mainland, together with a heating and drying climate have created huge risk factors for the island’s ancient ecosystems.
+Human activities such as sand mining and related processes, and water extraction to the mainland, together with a heating and drying climate have created huge risk factors for the island’s ancient ecosystems and its amazing wildlife.